 - Improving sleep habits can help reduce fibromyalgia symptoms.

 - Fibromyalgia patients often do not sleep as deeply and awaken more times during the night than the average person.

-- 32% of women and 61% of men with fibromyalgia also have sleep apnea according to a recent study.
+- 32% of women and 61% of men with the syndrome also have sleep apnea according to a recent study.

 - The FDA has not approved Xyrem (a narcolepsy medication) for fibromyalgia use citing the dangers of this medication (which is basically GHB—well known as a date rape drug).

 These statistics show that sleep problems affect fibromyalgia sufferers and there are few ways to deal with the problem.
 However, a closer look at the neck may provide a natural answer.

 How the Neck Relates to This Chronic Disorder

 The upper cervical spine facilitates blood flow to the brain.
 Recent studies show that there is a correlation between changes in blood flow to certain parts of the brain and the symptoms of fibromyalgia.
 As a result, it makes sense to keep this part of the neck as healthy as possible while dealing with a chronic condition like this.

 Upper cervical chiropractors use low force corrections to fix upper cervical misalignments.
 Not only can this improve vertebral blood flow but it is also gentle, safe, and natural.
 This is the ideal kind of chiropractic correction for someone who already deals with pain.